clegault/dotfiles/README.md

 **OSX Applications**

-Many applications I used, such as WhatsApp, Visual Studio Code, T-Mux.
+Many applications I used, such as WhatsApp, Visual Studio Code, T-Mux, Nerd Fonts for use in the terminal etc.

 This also installs common CLI applications, such as `tree`, as well as GNU tools (`coretools`, `gsed` etc).